Lake Tahoe Skiing

 Alpine Ski Information for Heavenly:

 To get to Heavenly from Reno, head south on U.S. 395, then west on Hwy.
 50. It's about 58 miles.
 From Sacramento, head about 100 miles east on Hwy.
-50. Major airlines serve Reno Tahoe International Airport.
-You can hop the Tahoe Casino Express or rent a car.
+50. Major airlines serve Reno Tahoe International Airport, with rental cars and shuttle services available.

 Sierra-At-Tahoe Ski Area